hasura/graphql-engine/docs/graphql/manual/guides/postgres/functions.rst

 Postgres functions & Hasura
 ---------------------------

-Functions can be used to extend your Hasura GraphQL API, and they can also be exposed via the same.
+Postgres functions can be used to extend your Hasura GraphQL API, and they can also be exposed via the same.

 Refer to :ref:`this page <create_and_expose_sql_functions>` for more use cases and for instructions on how to create and expose Postgres functions in Hasura.